Zulqarnain-cc34/dotfiles/README.md

 - Vim like key bindings
 - integrated with `urlportal.sh` script to open url appropriately according to their extension.
+- feeds update on cronjob every x minutes in time.

 ### NeoMutt
+Setup with
+- Aliases   `~/.mutt/aliases`  All the aliases are stored in aliases file.
+- Colors    `~/.mutt/colors`   Color theme for neomutt.
+- Settings  `~/.mutt/settings` Main config and personalized settings.
+- Sidebar   `~/.mutt/sidebar`  Sidebar theme .
+- muttrc    `~/.mutt/.muttrc`  All files are sourced in .muttrc as `source ./settings`

 ### Transmission